Introduction

 # Success!
 Data written to: auth/ldap/groups/prod

 Additional or specific groups can also be added to for each LDAP user.
-Note that the parameter policies
+Note that the parameter policies may also be specified for individual LDAP users as well.

 vault write auth/ldap/groups/test policies=list_policy